Antique Bulbs Bring Authenticity to Your Home

 The traditional Edison style has been copied and modified over the decades.
 Other light bulb manufacturers came up with their own designs.
 Some came up with different envelopes (the glass part of the bulb) to suit different styles and needs.
 Some even experimented with different formations of the bulb filament.
 The Marconi bulb, for example, features a “Squirrel Cage” filament that replicates the look of vacuum tubes in antique radios and telegraphs.

-The options for antique bulbs continue to grow as these unique bulbs evolve into new decorative forms.
+The options for antique light bulbs continue to grow as these unique bulbs evolve into new decorative forms.
 You might want a star-shaped decorative light, for instance, a pagoda style bulb, or even a vintage twist on your chandelier bulbs.
 With antique bulbs, you can find a light bulb to suit your home’s style and your sense of whimsy.
 With so many options available, the hard part will be selecting only one lamp.